tjorim/addon-jupyter/README.md

 ### Option: `password`

-Sets the password to authenticate with Jupyter Lab.
+Sets the password to authenticate with JupyterLab.
 Leaving the password empty, will disable password authentication.

 ### Option: `ssl`